Bengbu Anhui, China Travel Guide

 Walking trails wind through gardens and up Zhanggongshan Hill.
 The hill climb is moderate, with panoramic views.

-No challenging multi-day treks or serious mountain hiking routes in Bengbu or its immediate vicinity.
+No challenging multi-day hikes or serious mountain trails for hiking in Bengbu or its immediate vicinity.

 Bengbu is not a destination for adventure sports or high-adrenaline activities.
 Travelers seeking activities like mountaineering, white-water rafting, or paragliding should look to other regions of China.